Albie Armin: Style of play

 Armin's agency describes him as a left-sided "marauding centre-half with an excellent range of both short and long passing with the ability to shift and unlock teams".
+He's a midfielder, with good feet, calmness and control on the ball, and the ability to drive forward to get the team up the pitch.
+Also possesses a good shot.